-Approximately 90% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2019.
-Thirty-two percent of certified personnel in the School District have 21 years or more of experience resulting in salaries at the highest possible state pay level.
+Approximately 84% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2020.
+Thirty-seven percent of certified personnel in the School District have 21 years or more of experience resulting in salaries at the highest possible state pay level.
 With such personnel heavy expenses, it is difficult to offset mandated expense increases such as TRS and health insurance premium expenses.
 The School District consistently evaluates how funds can be spent intentionally and more effectively to ensure that Emanuel County students receive a quality education from effective personnel.

-The School District's millage rate for fiscal year 2019 was 13.657.
-The net digest was relatively consistent during fiscal years 2019 and 2018.
-The net digest for fiscal year 2019 was \$451.1 million, which produced approximately \$451,112 per mill for the School District.
-The School District proposed an increase in millage rate to 14 mills for 2019 to comply with requirements from 20-2-165(9c) in order to maintain equalization funding of approximately \$4,791,790.
+The School District's millage rate for fiscal year 2020 was 14.00 mills.
+The net digest was relatively consistent during fiscal years 2020 and 2019.
+The net digest for fiscal year 2020 was \$464.7 million, which produced approximately \$464,730 per mill for the School District.
+The school district proposed a decrease in millage rate to 13.997 mills for 2020 to comply with requirements from 20-2-165(9c) in order to maintain equalization funding of approximately \$4,651,943.

 The most significant challenge facing the School District continues to be recruiting and retaining highly qualified staff in all content areas.
 This School District's administrative staff continues to attend job fairs in our area to promote the benefits of working with Emanuel County Schools.
 The job fairs have assisted administrators looking for highly qualified staff.
-There is still a great need in areas such as high school math and language arts.
+For fiscal year 2020, the job fairs were moved to a virtual platform due to COVID-19.
+We continue to have a great need in areas such as high school math and language arts.
 Science is also a high need area but fortunately turn over has been low in this area for our School District.

 The School District continues to be financially stable as the fund balance continues to exceed the state's benchmark.
 The School District continues to increase the overall fund balance.
-The School District did pass a budget in fiscal year 2019 to provide additional resources available at the school site level that aligns to our strategic initiatives.
+The School District did pass a budget in fiscal year 2020 to provide additional resources available at the school site level that aligns to our strategic initiatives.
 The School District's current ESPLOST continues through June 30, 2022.
-The use of Education Special Purpose Local Option Sales Tax (ESPLOST) funds to provide textbooks and school buses has allowed the general fund balance to accumulate beyond the maximum amount allowed by the State of Georgia, which is 15% of the subsequent fiscal year's operating budget.
+The use of Education Special Purpose Local Option Sales Tax (ESPLOST) funds to provide textbooks and school buses has allowed the general fund balance to accumulate larger fund balance.
 This has allowed the School District to continue to prepare for future state and federal revenue reductions and to absorb the continued rising costs of employer funded benefits.

 The State capital outlay funds have also benefited the School District.
 The instructional facilities have earned state funds over the past twenty years and now the School District is able to apply to utilize the funds.
 Swainsboro Primary School was the first facility selected to receive renovations in 2018.
 Emanuel County Institute was the next and the project began at the close of the 2018-2019 school year.
-Swainsboro High School will undergo renovations during the summer of 2020.
+Swainsboro High School received renovations during the summer of 2020.
 A GNETS facility was also added at the Swainsboro Middle School location during the 2018-2019 with the assistance from the State capital outlay funds.
+Re-roofing projects at Swainsboro Primary and Swainsboro Elementary began during the summer of 2020 as well.
+Swainsboro Middle School is scheduled for the next renovation during the summer of 2021.